-The Company is currently the 100% shareholder in Particle, Inc. In July 2020, Particle entered into Simple Agreements for Future Equity ("SAFE") with twenty two accredited investors pursuant to which Particle received \$785,000 in cash in exchange for the providing the investor the right to receive shares of the Particle stock.
-Through March 31, 2021, \$1,125,000 has been raised through the sale of SAFE instruments.
+We are currently the 100% shareholder in Particle, Inc. In July 2020, Particle entered into Simple Agreements for Future Equity ("SAFE") with twenty two accredited investors pursuant to which Particle received \$785,000 in cash in exchange for the providing the investor the right to receive shares of the Particle stock.
+Through June 30, 2021, \$1,125,000 has been raised through the sale of SAFE instruments.
 We expect to issue 1,406,250 shares of the Particle stock that was initially valued at \$0.80 per share.
 The SAFE contained a number of conversion and redemption provisions, including settlement upon liquidity or dissolution events.
 The final price and share are not known until settlement upon liquidity or dissolution events conditions are achieved.
-The Company's ownership interest in Particle will be diluted when the SAFE's are converted to common stock.
+Our ownership interest in Particle will be diluted when the SAFE's are converted to common stock.
+We are negotiating with the investors to convert the \$1,125,000 into equity in Know Labs.

-Additionally, as Particle develops, they may need to raise additional capital to fund operations through the sale of equity or debt securities, which may result in a dilution of the Company's position.
+Additionally, as Particle develops, they may need to raise additional capital to fund operations through the sale of equity or debt securities, which may result in a dilution of our position.
 The issuance of any additional securities could, among other things, result in substantial dilution to the percentage ownership of the Company.